gunesozdogan/gunesozdogan/README.md

 # 👋 Hi there

-My name is Güneş and I'm a web developer who is passionate about using algorithms and creating modern, fast websites.
-Currently I'm learning asynchronous javascript and React.
-My aim is to become a higly skilled full stack web developer who can solve challenging problems with different algorithms and has advance knowledge on front-end development that can provide quick solutions for the web-design.
+Hi, I'm Güneş — a passionate web developer dedicated to crafting modern, high-performance websites using the latest technologies.
+My goal is to become a highly skilled full-stack developer, capable of tackling complex challenges with efficient algorithms and advanced frontend expertise.
+I strive to build seamless, scalable, and visually stunning web experiences with innovative solutions.

 ## 🔧 Technologies & Tools